jahzielv/intro-to-go/slides.md

 }
 ```

+---

 With the above code, once we hit the `panic()` function, our program will stop
 executing.
-Adding a `recover()` cleanup function will tell our pgoram what to do
+Adding a `recover()` cleanup function will tell our program what to do
 when this happens.

+---

 ```go
 func handlePanic() {